RaviTeja110820/aws/AWS Essentials.md

 >***vertical scaling(scaling up)*** adds more resources to an instance and ***horizontal scaling(scaling out)*** adds more instances.

+>The concept of ***Elasticity*** is the means of an application having the ability to scale up and scale down based on demand.
+An example of such a service is the Autoscaling service.

 ***AWS Lambda*** is a service that lets you run code without needing to provision or manage servers.
 While using AWS Lambda, you pay only for the compute time that you consume.
 You are charged only when your code is running.
 With AWS Lambda, you can run code for virtually any type of application or backend service, all with zero administration.

 Leveraging ***AWS Lambda functions*** will remove the need to run a dedicated web server for the organisation.
 During periods of high requests to the database cluster, AWS lambda backend infrastructure will automatically scale out resources to adequately meet the demand.
 AWS Lambda provides a platform to run code without provisioning or managing any servers.
 The organisation pays only for the compute time they consume – there is no charge when your code is not running.